Sh9hid/sh9yne.github.io/README.md

 > Trying ThreeJs and there is the scene, camera, renderer and a lot more learnt including this page formatting.
 > Don't how well, it went or supposed to go 🧑‍🎓

-## sh9yne.github.io

 >Made with 💜 by sh9 😸

-_This is a test!
-Don't believe everything you read on the internet_